martn2023/github-talent-finder-data-engineering/README.md

   - have never undergone a coding bootcamp

 ### Motivation for this project
-- Prior to this project, I had created a localized ETL that ran off my PC.
-It successfully
+- __Prior__ to this project, I had created a localized ETL that ran off my PC, which.
+It:
   - extracted media headlines
   - cleaned and prepared data
   - among many analyses, quantified media headlines' subjectivity and tonality
+  - presented data in a number of charts, documented in Jupyter notebooks
 - Although the ETL project successfully completed the task, it was vulnerable in many ways:
   - ad hoc: data extraction required a human to manually and correctly run a script
   - unreliable: potential disruptions from power outages or network disconnections